Museums Advocacy Day

 Sample Social Media Copy

-Access this page for an extensive list of sample social media posts that can be used by anyone for Museums Advocacy Day 2024!
+Below is a list of sample social media posts that can be used by anyone for Museums Advocacy Day 2025!
 The sample copy helps you share posts about how others can advocate from anywhere or specific tools from AAM that can help.

 Additional ideas for advocates are below.